s-newman/ists17-thunderdome/host-details/public-centos.md

 for `<IP>`.

 #### Post-Exploitation
-This vulnerability allows for anyone to log in as any user on the system.
+This vulnerability allows for anyone to log in as any user on the system and obtain a shell.

 ### Vuln B
 #### Details